mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 {% endraw %}

 This story is very similar to the previous one from the updates needed point of view.
-As you can see, the only thing we are doing is passing `card--small` as a modifier class to the entire component, and since we don't need a button or CTA, we are defining the `cta` object but its value is empty which will supress it from printing on the page.
+As you can see, the only thing we are doing is passing `card--small` as a modifier class to the entire component, and since we don't need a button or CTA, we are defining the `cta` object but its value is empty which will suppress it from printing on the page.
 If you notice in `card.twig`, we use a conditional that checks if the `cta` object exists, otherwise don't print any of the markup starting with the `footer` tag.

 ### Preview of small card